saikatbsk/Vincent-AI-Artist/README.md

 # Vincent : AI Artist

-A neural algorithm for artistic style transfer.
-Feel free to criticize, copy/share.
-Basically, do whatever you want to do with the code.
+Vincent is an attempt to implement "a neural algorithm of artistic style".
+A convolutional neural network (CNN) separates 'style' and 'content' from artistic images, and combines that artistic style with another image to create a unique expression.

 ### Requirements